dnsimple/chef-pdns/README.md

 ### pdns_recursor_service

-Sets up a PowerDNS recursor instance using the appropiate init system (SysV Init for now).
+Sets up a PowerDNS recursor instance using the appropiate init system .

+*Important:* services not restarted or reloaded automatically on config changes in this cookbook, you need to add this in your wrapper cookbook if you desire this functionality, the `pdns_recursor_service` cookbook provides actions to do it.

 #### Properties